 This is another very complex topic that is also very important, and one you aren’t expected to know much about as an analyst (or probably even as an MD).
-Being wrong about IP is often a costly mistake, so if you are in a position where you need to make assumptions about IP in a live deal context, talk to a lawyer.
+Being wrong about IP is often a costly mistake, so if you are in a position where you need to make assumptions about IP in a live deal context, talk to a lawyer or consultant.
 It is also a highly technical intellectual rabbit hole, and if you find that you like this area, it can be a valuable way to differentiate your skillset.

 When you are modeling drug revenues, it can be important to have good assumptions about patent expiry, and you probably can’t get away with spending a couple grand on a lawyer for your pitchbook model.
 In these cases it’s probably best to read equity research reports, company presentations or SEC filings to figure out where the market is bounding patent risk, and just run sensitivities on that.

 One major takeaway from all of this is that “garbage in, garbage out” applies even more in biopharma than for many other industries.
 You don’t have historical financial information to anchor estimates for a substantial part of most businesses.
 There are a lot of assumptions, and they stack up very quickly.
 You need to be very diligent about your assumptions, and you will often have to make assumptions that you don’t feel 100% confident about, because you just don’t have data.